Baptism Significance, Meaning, and Purpose of Baptism

 Who should be baptized?

 Every person who has made the decision to believe in Christ.
 When Paul writes to the believers in Rome, he assumes that all of them have been baptized (Romans 6).
 The one requirement for baptism is belief in Christ!

 “Those who accepted his message were baptized….”
 Acts 2:41.

-“But when they believed Philip as he preached the good news of the kingdom of God and the name of Jesus Christ, they were baptised, both men and women.”
+“But when they believed Philip as he preached the good news of the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.”
 Acts 8:12.
-We believe in baptising children when they are old enough to understand what it means and make a personal declaration of belief.
+We believe in baptizing children when they are old enough to understand what it means and make a personal declaration of belief.
 (Usually, the age of 12 years old is sometimes a good benchmark.)

 When are we to be baptized?